 The Reveille project is located along the northern margin of the of the Walker Lane belt in west-central Nevada.
-It occurs in an extensional, Tertiary-aged rhyolite volcanic centre analogous in age and setting to that at the Big Ten caldera located some 75 km’s to the northwest, along trend, where the Company has been exploring epithermal gold veins and alteration systems for the past 5 years.
+It occurs in an extensional, Tertiary-aged rhyolite volcanic centre named the Goblin Knobbs caldera, and analogous in age and setting to that of the Big Ten caldera located some 75 km’s to the northwest, along trend, where the Company has been exploring epithermal gold veins and alteration systems for the past 5 years.

 The Reveille property was reviewed for more than a year, including two site visits.
 Experience gained by exploration in the nearby Big Ten caldera and epithermal system is leveraged for Reveille.
-While the Company continues to work towards a full Plan of Operations permit for a drill program planned for later this summer at Amsel within the Big Ten corridor, the Company plans to use this time to explore Reveille on the ground this summer (June-July-August, 2020).
+While the Company continues to work towards a full Plan of Operations permit for a drill program on the nearby Amsel epithermal gold target planned for the fall season, 2020, the Company will use the summer months to explore Reveille on the ground.

 The opportunity at Reveille is twofold for VR.
 First, the consolidation of the various showings on the current property by the vendor allows VR to be the first in more than 150 years of history at Reveille to explore the entire property systematically, to apply the CRD model (carbonate mineral deposit) and modern exploration technologies across the entire mineral system in order to evaluate, prioritize and drill test any number of vein, manto and breccia-pipe silver occurrences at surface, and potentially a larger-scale root, or driver of the system at depth.
-Second, there is no previous diamond drilling of any of the showings; there are historic workings including local underground drifts and larger surface pits on the east side of the property which date as far back as the 1870, but there is no modern diamond drilling, period.
+Second, there is no previous diamond drilling of any of the showings; there are historic workings including local underground drifts and larger surface pits on the north and easts side of the property which date as far back as the 1870s.

 Despite the lack of exploration at Reveille during modern times, there is excellent road access that will provide VR with cost-effective exploration.
 Further, the nearby airport at Tonopah will also make for efficient airborne geophysical surveys.